 Registration opens at 6:30 a.m. at the Clifton High

 School Gym.
-Pre-Registration is available at
+Online Pre-Registration is available here.

 FEE: